 This study outlined the importance of thorough preparation when engaging in carpet cleaning.
-Professionals assess the soil load, amount of daily use, and types of soiling agents the carpet has exposure to.
+A commercial carpet cleaning company will properly assess the soil load, amount of daily use, and types of soiling agents the carpet has exposure to.

 One key aspect of preparation involves decisions regarding the amount of liquid to use and the proper drying time.
 Many professionals now increasingly use absorbent padding or foam-based products as part of a low-moisture strategy.

-An important component of carpet cleaning preparation is the drying time.
+An important component of the process involves getting the carpet dry.
 Consultation must be done to ensure sufficient dry-time is provided before the next planned usage of the carpeted areas.

 Why Should You Hire an Experienced Carpet Cleaning Company?

-In years past, a slight odor of cleaning solutions used in carpet cleaning was associated with thorough cleaning practices.
-More recently, the Environmental Protection Agency (EPA) and other agencies associated with public health have dispelled these beliefs and motivating change.
+Today, cleaning solutions used in carpet cleaning are increasingly less odorous.
+The Environmental Protection Agency (EPA) and other agencies associated with public health have motivated change toward better indoor air quality.

-Experienced commercial carpet cleaning services should clearly explain their cleaning methods in advance and also completely stand by their work to ensure customers are completely satisfied with their completed service product.
+Experienced commercial carpet cleaning services stand by their work to ensure customers are completely satisfied.

 A Few Tips When Choosing A Company to Clean Your Carpets

 The carpet cleaning method used must be appropriate for the specific product being cleaned to ensure the best results and avoid damage.
-Some methods of applying, extraction, and dry time are specific to the type of carpet fiber or padding.
+Some methods of application, extraction and dry time are specific to the type of carpet fiber or padding.
 Materials choices are made with sufficient forethought, just like a homeowner with pets or kids might avoid delicate materials.